IevgenySp/colony/README.md

 ## Available Scripts

-In the project directory, you can run:
+Before project run you need to install all necessary dependencies:

 ### `npm install`

-Install all necessary dependencies.
+Then in the project directory, you can run:

 ### `npm start`